Tek-Chettri/LittleLemon_Booking-1/README.md

-# Little Lemon Booking Website
+**Little Lemon Booking Website**

-## Project Description
+Project Overview
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+This project was developed as part of Meta's Front-End Development Specialization on Coursera.
+It represents the capstone project for the track, where the goal was to build a booking application for the Little Lemon Restaurant.

+**The website is built using React and demonstrates knowledge of** 1.Component-based architecture
+2.Form handling
+3.State management with useReducer and useNavigate 4.API call simulation for available booking times Please note: The primary functionality implemented is the "Reserve a Table" feature.
+Other pages are mainly for layout and design demonstration.

+**Features**
+1.Responsive navigation with React Router
+2.Booking form with available time slots
+3.Reservation confirmation screen
+4.Styled with a modern and clean UI

 ## Screenshots
 Here are some screeenshots of the application showcasing the Booking functionality.